Binario Blanco

 Navarrsotillo

-Navarrsotillo, founded by brothers Andres and Ramon Serrano, is fully committed to Organic and Biodynamic agriculture in the Dos of Rioja and Navarra.
+Navarrsotillo, founded by brothers Andres and Ramon Serrano, is fully committed to Organic and Biodynamic agriculture in the DOs of Rioja and Navarra.
+In 1998 their’s was the second vineyard in Rioja to convert to organic growing.

 Throughout the year, the farm is subject to exhaustive and continuous monitoring.
 The cycle begins in November with an analysis of the land and a careful pruning process.
 The soils receive, firstly, nitrogen input through the sowing of green manures and, later, organic matter from crushed vine shoots and biodynamic manures that cover the land during the first months of the year.